-Americans agree: parental leave is important.
+Americans agree that parental leave is important and sorely missing.
 96% of Americans think that mothers should receive paid time off after having a child, with 75% agreeing maternity leave should be at least 6 paid weeks.
-In the US, however, there is no federally-mandated paternal leave.
+However, in the US, there is no federally mandated paternal leave.

 If you are a potential employee interviewing for a new position, you need to make sure the business’s parental leave policies fit your family planning.
 Here, we’ll cover what to know, what to find out, and how to ask about parental paid time off.

-While the US has no federally-mandated paid leave, parents to new children may be able to get time off through using a patchwork of federal and state laws and services.
+While the US has no federally mandated paid leave, parents of new children may be able to get time off by using a patchwork of federal and state laws and services.

 Federal Parental Leave Policy

-Since 1993, the Family and Medical Leave Act (FMLA) has provided 12 weeks of job-protected unpaid leave to certain employees.
-Employees can use FMLA when they are themselves incapacitated, or when they must care for a parent, spouse, or child with a serious health condition.
+Since 1993, the Family and Medical Leave Act (FMLA) has provided 12 weeks of unpaid time off to certain employees.
+Employees can use FMLA when they are incapacitated or care for a family member with a serious health condition.
 It is also used as the most suitable alternative for parental leave for workers in the US.

-To qualify, you must have worked at your current place of business for more than a year.
+To qualify for leave entitlements, you must have worked at your current place of business for more than a year.
 Your business must also have 50 or more employees.

 State Leave Laws

 In general, some states offer more paid time off than others.
 The leave laws in eight states —California, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Washington— and the District of Columbia provide parental leave pay for employees.
 (We’ll get more into specifics later on.)
 Other states default to FMLA.

 State laws governing paid time off for parents may not offer job protection.
 However, employees may be able to use state protections and federal protections concurrently.
 Regulations will also vary based on the size of the business.

 How much parental leave can an employee take?
 Like time off for illness, paid parental leave differs by state.
-Each state will also have its own eligibility requirements and employee parental leave approval process.
-It is important that employees check their local laws for more information, but for a brief overview, they can start below:
+Each state also has its eligibility requirements and employee parental leave approval process.
+Employees must check their local laws for more information, but for a brief overview, they can start below:

 Parental Leave California